Silver-Rich Zones Project Summary:

 - Three zones combined make up the resource: Oban, Talisker and Glenfiddich.

-- Oban is a diatreme breccia with a silver rich core, Ag-Au-Zn-Pb-Cu, remains open.
+- Oban is a diatreme breccia with a silver rich core, Ag-Au-Zn-Pb-Cu with increasing Cu at depth.

-- Talisker and Glenfiddich Zones are breccia-veins, Ag-Cu-Au, remain open.
+- Talisker and Glenfiddich Zones are high-sulphidation breccia-veins, Ag-Cu-Au, and remain open.

-- Many surface rock samples returning greater than 20 g/t Au require follow up.
+- Many surface rock samples returning greater than 1,000 g/t Ag require follow up.

-- Drilling for Talisker Zone extension east encountered Oban style diatreme suggesting a second diatreme exists.
+- Drilling for Talisker Zone extension east encountered Oban style diatreme breccia, suggesting a second diatreme exists under cover.

 First diamond drilling at the Oban, Talisker and Glenfiddich Zones was done by American Reserve Mining Corp. and Inland Recovery Group in 1986 when five holes were drilled at the Glenfiddich Zone.
 Since then, on the three zones combined, approximately 15,200 metres of drilling was done by First Au, Rimfire, Cangold and Brixton Metals.
 Other exploration work included soils and rocks geochem, IP, HLEM, Airborne EM and Magnetics, multispectral Aster data processing and structural geology study.